etn-ccis/blui-icons/packages/mui/README.md

 To publish the package:

 ```
-yarn build:full
+yarn build
-cd icons
 npm version < patch | minor | major >
-npm publish
+npm publish:package
 ```

-> **NOTE:** This package must be published from the /icons directory, not the root directory.
+> **NOTE:** This package must be published from the /dist folder, not the root directory.

 ## Browser Support